BaharaJr/api-docs/docs/users/user.md

 * Dashboard

 # Using HRHIS system
+Before using any system, one has to get access to it.

 **Accessing HRHIS**

 HRHIS system  is available via the [Web](https://hrhis.dhis2udsm.org/).
 Type `https://hrhis.dhis2udsm.org/` in the address bar/search bar of a web browser(an application used to access the internet such as Internet Explorer, Mozilla Firefox, Google Chrome, Opera, etc.) to access HRHIS login screen  provided that you are connected to the Internet.

 It is recommended to use Mozilla Firefox or Google Chrome.
-Internet Explorer is not advised to be used for accessing HRHIS, but if it is necessary to use then, the latest version of the browser can be used).
+Internet Explorer is not advised to be used for accessing HRHIS, but if it is found necessary to use then, the latest version of the browser can be used).
 The HRHIS login page will appear as seen below,

-# Apps Menu
+## Apps Menu

 After successfully logging in HRHIS, you can access different applications in the system via the apps menu located at the top right hand Conner below the label that shows you name initials as seen in figure below.
 Each application corresponds to a specific module in the system.
 The steps to follow working with each module to achieve different user interests have been highlighted in the following sections.

-# Health Worker Data Module
+## Health Worker Data Module

  This module is used for managing all health worker data.
 Data entry, updating and viewing is performed in this application.
 This app is available in the Apps menu.
 To use Health worker data app the following steps have to be followed: